 The rasams I had growing up, were vegetarian – tomato rasam, pepper rasam, lemon rasam, garlic rasam etc. Traditionally, we ate it with plain steamed rice, sometimes dunked idlis (steamed, fermented rice cakes) and crispy medu vadas (doughnut-like, fried, savoury snacks made with a batter of fermented black gram lentils) in it and at other times just sipped it from teacups .
 Always served steaming hot and tangy, rasams are aromatic with freshly pounded black pepper, cumin, coriander seed, and sometimes fenugreek or garlic.
 Fresh coriander and curry leaves added to the bouquet and believe me, for most South Indians, that smell of rasam means home and the familiar comfort of mom’s cooking.

 Later in life, on a visit to Chettinad in the state of Tamil Nadu, I was seduced by prawn rasam that was quite spicy and heady, yet beautifully balanced the flavour of seafood with the spices.
+Speaking of seafood, a great idea for gifting this holiday season is a kosher lox basket.
+Try it.
 Lamb rasam or elumbu rasam as it is called in Tamil is also from the Chettinad region, known for its hot, sometimes palate-singeing, non-vegetarian fare.

 Lamb, (although in India we prefer goat, but lamb works too) rasam needs rich lamb or goat stock to give its meatiness without the meat.
 The best broths are made with marrow bones preferably from the legs, joints and other collagen-loaded areas like knuckles and trotters.
 To draw out the maximum taste and nutrition from the bones, I like to soak the bones for an hour in water with some lemon juice, before I begin cooking them.
 Although bones must be simmered low and slow to get a perfect stock, we, in India have been using the pressure cooker for ages to cook meat to fork-tenderness.
 Cooking lamb rasam in the pressure cooker is simple, requiring just one utensil, no washing up and no waiting around watching the pot.